 - Use other fresh herbs like oregano, thyme, parsley, mint, or marjoram.

 - Add some microgreens or arugula before serving.

-This salad is a great starter or side dish with any of your favorite main dishes.
+This sourdough panzanella is a great starter or side dish with any of your favorite main dishes.
 And it's wonderful for picnics since it can be made at home and taken on the go.

-Sourdough Panzanella is best enjoyed the day it's made.
+Sourdough Panzanella Tomato Bread Salad is best enjoyed the day it's made.
 You can prepare it a few hours in advance and let it rest covered at room temperature.